 The addition of rubber toe rands ensures that rock and the general brush won’t wear down the toe.
 The injection-molded heel cup and the aggressive tread on the outsole further help make this boot as tough as a lightweight boot can be.
 The sole is fairly sticky, but not overly so, which makes it excel in slippery, muddy, or wet conditions.

-You’ll also find that the Sawtooth Mid is truly a waterproof shoe.
-While some companies oversell how water-resistant their footwear is, Oboz is right on point when they say these boots are about as waterproof as you can achieve in a boot.
+You’ll also find that the Sawtooth Mid is truly a waterproof boot.
+While some companies oversell how water-resistant their footwear is, Oboz is right on point when they say these boots are about as waterproof hiking experience as you can achieve in a boot.
 They will certainly keep your feet dry in rain, dew and stream crossings.

 A price of $150 is quite affordable when considering the quality, design and overall durability of the shoe.
 The Sawtooth Mid is built to last and you’ll get quite a lot of use out of it.
 This price is going to be a real treat for those technical hikers accustomed to spending $200 plus on footwear and very reasonable investment for someone looking to buy their first pair of dedicated or “serious” hiking boots.